C-EO/gitea-gcloud-ubuntu/README.md

 > If testing requires web access, you can briefly re-open port 3000 (see [Part I](#part-i-create-an-instance))

-Once testing is completed, reset and reload the web server, and check [http://EXTERNAL_IP:3000 &#128279;](http://EXTERNAL_IP:3000)
+Once testing is completed, reset and reload the web server, and, if testing required web access, check [http://EXTERNAL_IP:3000 &#128279;](http://EXTERNAL_IP:3000)

-> Once completed, you can stop and delete the instance with two simple commands: `gcloud compute instances stop gitea-testing` and `gcloud compute instances delete gitea-testing`
+Once completed, stop and delete the instance with two simple commands: `gcloud compute instances stop gitea-testing` and `gcloud compute instances delete gitea-testing`

 ## Part IX: Maintenance